 “You brought this on yourself, Lily.
 I tried to tell you but noooo, you wouldn’t listen,” a voice said to her.

-“I know that voice,” she said to herself as she tried to regain her composure.
+“I know that voice,” she thought as she tried to shake off the fog of unconsciousness.

-There was warm blood running down her neck from what she knew was a large wound on the back of her head.
+Warm blood ran down her neck from what felt like a large wound on the back of her head.
 The pain from it throbbed with every heartbeat.
-Her hands are tied behind her back and her legs are bound together around her calves.
-She tried to move them but found it a struggle to even turn over.
+Her shoulders ached from the stress of her hands being tied behind her.
+She struggled to move her legs, which were bound together around her calves.
+Simply turning over would not be easy.

 “I don’t know why you didn’t listen to me?
 Did you think I was going to let you go?” the voice asked.